im2fast4u/im2fast4u.github.io/_posts/2025-09-23-post-string-theory.md

 Strings are an amazing field of study, and that's what I am going to talk about.
 Have you wondered what's smaller than a particle?
 In string theory, strings are the smallest thing in the universe.
 These tiny, vibrating, one-dimensional strings are what everything is made up of.

 ## The beginning of string theory
 Physicist Gabriele Veneziano started string theory in 1968 when he discovered a mathematical formula that described the strong nuclear force.
 People thought his theory would help unify the fundamental forces of nature.
+Years later, scientists discovered supersymmetry, which included new particles.
+This got us the name "superstring theory".

 ## The Problem
 The problem is that there needs to be 26 dimenstions for string theory to be consistent.
 It predicted that there is a particle faster than light called a tachyon.